eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

 Installation
 ============

-In this section, you can find the instructions to install the following packages:
+In this section, instructions are provided to install the following packages:

 - :ref:`install_agent`
 - :ref:`install_client`